angles-n-daemons/angles-n-daemons.github.io/content/posts/20211223-zha-jiang-mian.md

 _sauce_
 1. In a skillet over medium heat, fry the scallions and garlic for about 1 minute, until the oil is infused with the flavor.
 2. Remove the scallions and garlic and add the pork.
 Brown and crumble - you want the pieces to be extra small.
-3. Once the pork is sufficiently browned and crumbled, add in the dou ban jiang and tian mian jiang and cook for 3 more minutes on high heat.
+3. Once the pork is sufficiently browned and crumbled, add in the dou ban jiang, tian mian jiang, and shaoxing wine and cook for 3 more minutes on high heat.
 You want some of the sauce to be browned as well for more flavor - but stir to ensure it doesn't burn.
 4. Add the tomato, green bean, tofu and water and bring the mixture to a simmer.
 Simmer for 30 minutes.

 _serving_